A happy cartoon boy holding a clipboard next to words about National Scavenger Hunt Day.

 Completing a scavenger hunt requires communication, cooperation, the sharing of ideas, and problem-solving skills.
 Working together with others enhances these skills.
 They demand a level of trust and cooperation that proves valuable in any team-based environment.

-4. They enhance creativity and innovation in problem-solving.
+4. Boosts creativity and innovation through problem-solving.

 Scavenger hunts are a great tool for developing creative problem-solving skills.